 - The Fellow is required to attend a two-day orientation run by Humanities New York at their New York City office.

 - During the Fellowship year, the Fellow will develop a plan to implement a public humanities project and work with community partners on that project.

-- The Fellow will present the outcomes of their research and public work to the university community in coordination with the Society for the Humanities and submit a final report to Humanities New York.
+- The Fellow will present the outcomes of their research and public work to the university community in coordination with the and submit a final report to Humanities New York.

 Cornell University Fellows will be part of a cohort from these eight other New York universities: The City University of New York Graduate Center, Columbia University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, and Syracuse University.

-ELIGIBILITY: Applicants must be residents of New York State and enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester or Syracuse University.
+ELIGIBILITY: Applicants must be enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester or Syracuse University.

-DURATION & STIPEND: Duration of the Fellowship is August 2018 to June 2019, including mandatory attendance at a two-day orientation on August 20-21, 2018 in New York City and subsequent workshops.
-The Fellowship stipend is $8,000, plus a $500 travel and research stipend.
+DURATION & STIPEND: Duration of the Fellowship for this year was August 2020 to June 2021, including mandatory attendance at a two-day orientation on August 17-18, 2020 in New York City and subsequent workshops.
+The Fellowship stipend is $8,000, plus a $500 professional development fund.
+The program also reimburses expenses for travel to Fellowship workshops, as well as provides the opportunity for up to $2,000 in seed funding for Fellows' projects.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.